‘She saved our lives’: How a panicked driver spared a family from deadly Florida tornado spawned by Milton

 Westfield was still in a panic, desperately worried about her family, when she decided to take shelter at a nearby pizzeria called Nino’s, she said.
 The owner and his son then offered to rescue her husband from their home and went to check on her daughter and grandchildren, she continued.

 Before last week, Westfield didn’t know Clarke and her husband.
-But she had seen them before, having driven by their house “a million times” on her routine trips to her daughter’s home, she said.
+But now, they all feel like they’ve gotten new family members.

 After seeing Clarke’s Facebook post, the two met in person – and their bond was already palpable.
-Westfield and Clarke intend on staying friends, already making plans to go camping together and barbecuing in the driveway where the fateful encounter occurred before a tornado ripped up the houses across the street.
+Westfield and Clarke intend on staying friends, already making plans to barbecue in the driveway where the fateful encounter occurred.

 The-CNN-Wire